 Cropping and framing are skills you will need to develop in order to produce attractive images for your website.
-Cropping is when you remove unnecessary parts of an image, especially a photograph, focusing in on the part that is important.
+Cropping is when you remove unnecessary parts of an image, especially a photograph, focusing on the part that is important.
 This is a good way to eliminate empty space and uninteresting background.
-The only issue is that you need to start with a very high quality image in order to significantly crop your picture.
+The only issue is that you need to start with a high-quality image to significantly crop your picture.

 Those are the major image formatting mistakes to avoid on your website.
-With a little practice, you will soon be a pro at editing and publishing high quality pictures.
+You will soon be a pro at editing and publishing high-quality pictures with a little practice.

 Conclusion: Can I use Google images on my website?

 Images can help your website shine.
 But, the images you publish on your website can also result in litigation and fines.

 Whether redesigning a website or writing a new web page or blog post, adding photos and images will enhance the user experience.

 You can’t, however, just publish images you find on Google.
 And it’s your responsibility to verify if an image is copyright protected.
 Using an image without permission from the copyright owner is a violation of copyright law.

 Every photo, image or illustration – whether you find it on Google is copyright protected.
 And it’s your responsibility to get permission before publishing it on your website.

 There can be legal consequences when violating copyright.
 You can be liable even if you accidentally violate copyright laws.